brooth/jeta/README.md

 ====
 `Jeta` - is a Open Source library built upon `javax.annotation.processing` tool that brings meta programming to Java.
 Jeta aims to reduce boilerplate and increase error detection at compile-time.

-For android developers [Androjeta][androjeta] highly recommended.
+For android developers [Androjeta][androjeta] is recommended.

-Examples:
+Usage:
 --------
 Jeta provides ready to use annotations that handle most frequently used cases.
 Custom annotations also available.
 See [jeta-samples project][jeta-samples] to find more information.